 What Is a Nonprofit Fiscal Sponsor?

-If you’re simply interested in providing a service, maybe you don’t want to deal with the bureaucratic and legal matters involved in a new nonprofit start-up.
+If you’re simply interested in providing a service, maybe you don’t want to waste time with the bureaucratic and legal matters that complicate new nonprofit start-ups.
 Or maybe you have a project that will end after a year or two, or you simply want to test the viability of an idea.
 Why bother to establish a new organization if it’s going to close when you finish your project?

 You may not need to start a nonprofit to carry out the program you’re thinking of starting.
 Instead, fiscal sponsorship may be the best route for you to take.
 In this approach, your new project becomes a sponsored program of an existing 501(c)(3) nonprofit organization.
 Contributions earmarked for your project are tax-deductible because they’re made to the sponsoring agency.

-A fiscal sponsor sometimes is called a fiscal agent, but this term doesn’t accurately describe the relationship between a fiscal sponsor and the sponsored project.
+A fiscal sponsor is sometimes called a fiscal agent, but this term doesn’t accurately describe the relationship between a fiscal sponsor and the sponsored project.
 The term agent implies that the sponsoring organization is acting on behalf on the project, when really the project is acting on behalf of the organization.
-The project is simply a program of the sponsoring nonprofit.
+After all, the project is technically a program of the sponsoring nonprofit.

-This distinction may seem nitpicky, but it’s an important one to keep in mind; after all, you must satisfy the IRS requirements for this type of relationship.
+This distinction may seem nitpicky, but it’s an important one to keep in mind because you must satisfy the IRS requirements for this type of relationship.
 The 501(c)(3) sponsoring organization is responsible to both the funders and the IRS to see that the money is spent as intended and that charitable goals are met.

 Here are some important points to keep in mind if you decide to go the fiscal sponsor route: